Turi (Pashtun tribe): Sadaat Families: Turi Perspectives and Relationships

 The Sadaat families within the Turi Tribe are highly regarded for their descent from the Prophet Muhammad, often playing essential roles in guiding the community with wisdom and spiritual leadership.
 The bond between the Sadaat and the broader Turi community is characterized by deep mutual respect and support.

-Views on Women’s Freedom

-The Turi community holds progressive views on women’s rights, advocating for education and participation in social and economic activities.

 Leadership and Settlement in Kurram

 Traditional leadership roles within the Turi Tribe, such as Chardai and Sargalah, are crucial for decision-making and maintaining social and religious order.
 The Turi’s permanent settlement in the Kurram Valley is a testament to their adaptation to the land and agricultural development.